GovReady/govready-q/Schema.md

 The `title` is used to describe the Question in places where a long-form prompt would not be appropriate.

 The `prompt` is the text the user is prompted with when presented with the question.
 The prompt is rendered like other Module documents but it is always specified in `markdown` format (see Documents).
+A question may optionally have a `reference_text` field for additional content to show with the question, and like the `prompt` it is a Markdown template.

 Removing a question, changing a question type, and other changes as noted below are incompatible changes (see Updating Modules).